'King Bill', The Coolector, 2018

 “Maynard’s work explains how the grand idea can be achieved in such a small space.
 It also proves that constraints can bring out the best in architects.
 Tight constraints of budget, site and regulations demand a higher level ofinvention to realize the best. “

-"Australian Architect Andrew Maynard, an under 40 star in the making.
-His work is marked by fine detailing, a bit of whimsy, and big graphic overtunes allowing his portfolio to be less about style & more about character of spaces.
+"Australian Architect Andrew Maynard's work is marked by fine detailing, a bit of whimsy, and big graphic overtunes allowing his portfolio to be less about style & more about character of spaces.
 The buildings seem more like a box of old treasures, more than anything else, telling stories on the joy of making architecture."

 "Maynard’s work runs the gamut from residential to commercial buildings to conceptual designs.
 His new concepts in design, including a Japanese library, an arts precinct, and protest shelters, have won him international attention."